 Related Topic: How To Taper Off Alcohol

 Librium Addiction and Dependence

-If someone is addicted to Librium, their brain is pushing them toward doing the drug again and again, because of the way it activated their reward center.
+If someone is addicted to Librium, their brain pushes them to take the drug again and again, because of the way it activates their reward center.
 When this happens, it’s considered a psychological disease.
 Someone who is addicted to Librium will start to make the drug their sole focus, and they will often neglect other responsibilities and relationships.
-A Librium addiction can include abuse of the drug by taking higher doses or taking it in ways other than what’s prescribed.
+Librium abuse can include taking higher doses of the drug than prescribed or taking it in other ways.

-People who are addicted to Librium may also doctor shop for prescriptions, or they may lie or hide their use.
-Physical signs of Librium addiction may include restlessness, confusion, and tolerance that develops for the drug.
+People who are addicted to Librium may also “doctor shop” for prescriptions, or they may lie or hide their use.
+Physical signs of Librium addiction may include restlessness, confusion and tolerance that develops for the drug.